Introduction to The Giver

 iv.
 A silence fell over the room.
 They looked at each other.
 Finally his mother,

 rising from the table, said, “You’ve been greatly honored, Jonas.
-Greatly” (9)
+Greatly

 These examples show the repetitious use of “frightened”, “she would”, “smile” and “greatly honored.

-- Allusions: The novel shows the use of allusions such as;
+- Allusions: The novel shows the use of allusions as given in the below sentences,

 i.
 Jonas had casually picked up an apple from the basket where the snacks